li-yanhao/gop_detection/README.md

 Done!
 Now all the prerequisites are installed.

-## Usage
+## Detect double compression in H.264 video
 The input video file must be encoded in H.264.
-It can be a `.mp4`, `.avi`, `.mkv`, `.mov`, `.qt`, `.264` or `.h264` file.
+It can be in any container in the format of `.mp4`, `.avi`, `.mkv`, `.mov`, `.qt`, `.264` or `.h264`.
 ```bash
 python test_one_video.py -i <input_video_filename>
 ```